Table of Content:

 Crowns and bridges are used to restore broken and missing teeth.
-Sooner or later, we all end up needing a few crowns or bridges as our teeth get damaged over time.
-However, placing a crown or bridge on top of your tooth does not mean that your tooth is protected indefinitely.
-Teeth with crowns or bridges can still develop recurrent cavities, bone loss or infection like any other tooth in your mouth.
+Sooner or later, most of us end up needing a few crowns or bridges as our teeth get damaged over time.
+However, placing a crown or bridge on your teeth does not mean that your tooth is protected indefinitely.
+Teeth with crowns or bridges can still develop recurrent cavities, bone loss, or infection, just like any other tooth in your mouth.
 This is why caring for your crowns and bridges becomes so important to the long-term longevity of these dental prosthesis.

-Cleanings crowns is easier than bridges since there is no gap in between these teeth.
-Often times, brushing and flossing alone is sufficient to clean teeth with crowns on them.
-Cleaning dental bridges can be a bit more tricky because of the gap underneath the bridges where your missing tooth used to be located.
-To properly clean your bridge you need to pass a device known as super-floss underneath the gap.
-Ideally, you should clean your bridge with a super-floss several times a week.
-Otherwise, food and plaque can accumulate underneath the bridge and damage your supporting teeth.
-If you have questions regarding using a superfloss you should talk to your dentist to have them review your hygiene routine.
+Cleanings crowns is easier than cleaning bridges.
+Often times, brushing and flossing alone is sufficient to clean your crowns.
+Cleaning dental bridges can be a bit more tricky, mainly because of the gap underneath the bridge where your missing tooth used to be.
+To properly clean your bridge you need to use a device known as super-floss.
+Clean your bridge using a super-floss at least several times a week.
+Otherwise, food and plaque can accumulate underneath your bridge and damage the supporting teeth.
+If you’re not sure how to use a super-floss, talk to your dentist to have them help you out.

-- If your crowns or bridges are trapping lots of food particles on a consistent basis, you should consult with your dentist right away.
+On the other hand, if your crowns or bridges are trapping lots of food on a consistent basis, then you should consult with your dentist right away.
 Sometimes older crowns and bridges don’t fit as well due to fractures or bone loss.
-Trapping lots of food particles can lead to cavities, bone loss and even infection.
-You may have to replace your crowns and bridges if they are trapping too much food particles.
-Consult with your dentist to see if there is another solution or if it’s time to replace your crowns or bridges.
+Trapping lots of food particles leads to cavities, bone loss, and possibly infection.
+You may have to replace crowns and bridges that are trapping lots of food particles.
+Consult with your dentist to see if there’s another solution or if it’s time to replace your crowns and bridges.